mdn/content/CONTRIBUTING.md

 Feature branches are created from the `main` branch and should be named after the feature you're working on.
 This will make it easier to submit a pull request for your changes.

-> **Note**
-> Open a discussion if your changes will contain large, complex or structural changes.
-> Ask for feedback before embarking on large tasks.
+> **Note:** Open a discussion if your changes will contain large, complex or structural changes.
+Ask for feedback before embarking on large tasks.

 1. When the server is running, make the changes you would like to make to one or more `index.md` files.